vergetip/bulma-demo-template/README.md

-# hellenic-diaspora-template
+# bulma-demo-template
-Simple html template from Hellenic Diaspora
+Simple html template created with bulma css framework to display artists and their artworks